Still Alive: In Rock Band

 "Still Alive" was featured as a downloadable song in multiple games in the Rock Band series, including Rock Band, Rock Band 2, and Rock Band Unplugged.
 It was included for free on the Xbox 360, Wii and PlayStation 3 to thank players for supporting the series.
 After complaints about Rock Band Unplugged's version not being free, this was rectified and anyone who paid for it had their money refunded.
 After a content pack for Rock Band was hacked, a list of songs purported to be included was released which included "Still Alive".
 Jonathan Coulton and three others performed this song on Rock Band, announcing its presence in the title as a downloadable song.
-Coulton's version with Sara Quin, as appears on his album Artificial Heart, was later released through the Rock Band Network as well.

 Live performances

-The song was also performed at the 2009 Press Start -Symphony of Games-, a yearly Japanese concert event to showcase the musical works of video games.
-"Still Alive" is the first Western song to be performed at the show, which included a Japanese translation by Kazushige Nojima, a writer of several Final Fantasy games, and arrangement for the Tokyo Philharmonic Orchestra.
-Masahiro Sakurai, director of Super Smash Bros.
-Brawl, demonstrated the game to the audience prior to the performance, given the minimal exposure of Portal in Japan.
-The vocals were done by vocalist Mariko Otsuka.
+Singer Mariko Otsuka performed the song at the 2009 Press Start -Symphony of Games-, a yearly Japanese concert that showcased the musical works of video games.
+"Still Alive" was the first Western song to be performed at the show, which included a Japanese translation by Kazushige Nojima, a writer of several Final Fantasy games, and arrangement for the Tokyo Philharmonic Orchestra.
+Because Portal was relatively unknown in Japan, Masahiro Sakurai, director of Super Smash Bros.
+Brawl, demonstrated the game to the audience before the performance.

-PBS

-An instrumental version of the song was used in the soundtrack of the Public Broadcasting System's From Sea to Shining Sea video travelogue of the United States.